MrRuiMartins/Pote/README.md

 When a hunter finds a token location, a challenge appears that if successfuly solved will be redeemed in tokens.

 Mediators are external actors that can add challenges (and token locations) to the system.
- These challenges are external useful computational challenges.
+These challenges are human only challenges.

 Upon catching a Hunter, the Catcher has the option to include a transaction in the next blockchain block.

 Upon completion of a challenge the outcome is reported in a trust chain via blockchain technology.

+The challenge can be donating to distributed computing projects.

 -------------------------